 My lab will definitely be looking to admit multiple graduate students to start next fall.
 My lab has a long history of trainees thriving and going on to obtain tenure track positions at top universities (Yale, Dartmouth, Penn, NYU, Ohio State, Carnegie Mellon, UCLA).
 If my lab's interests are a fit with yours, there is no social neuroscience lab in the US with a better track record at helping students reach their goal of an academic career.
 We are also one of the only psychology departments with four faculty focusing on social neuroscience (Naomi Eisenberger, Carolyn Parkinson, Jennifer Silvers, and myself).
-Social neuroscience applicants are encouraged to think about which set of us you might want to work with, rather than having to pick a single advisor.
+We are in the process of creating a new graduate major in Social & Affective Neuroscience.

 Making social neuroscience more "social"

 My lab has used fMRI as our primary tool since 1999.
 For the past few years, we have been experimenting with another tool - functional near infrared spectroscopy (fNIRS), which is essential to making social neuroscience more social. fNIRS involves wearing a lightweight cap from which LED lights are directed into the brain (see photo).
 The LED light emerges from the brain in predictable patterns and the way in which active brain tissue absorbs light allows us to reconstruct fMRI type images of the activity in the cortical surface.

 While fNIRS has certain drawbacks compared to fMRI (diminished spatial resolution and no subcortical coverage), for social neuroscience specifically it has great advantages.
 Because its lightweight, fNIRS is extremely portable and flexible in its usage.
 To this end, my lab has traveled to various countries around the world (Middle East, Asia), where we have set up mobile neuroscience laboratories and run cross-cultural experiments.